thzandvl/microhack-sap-data/ExtractSalesOrderLineItemsUsingOData.md

 select * from SalesOrderItems
 ```

-You can now continue with (Extracting Payments)[ExtractPaymentsUsingCosmosDB.md]
+You can now continue with [Extracting Payments](ExtractPaymentsUsingCosmosDB.md)